mataroa-blog/mataroa/README.md

 127.0.0.1 mylocalusername.mataroalocal.blog
 ```

-As `/etc/hosts` does not support wildcard entries, there needs to be one entry
+`/etc/hosts` does not support wildcard entries, thus there needs to be one entry
-for each mataroa user/blog.
+per mataroa user/blog.

 ### Serve